BCDH/TEI-Completer/README.md

 With the TEI Completer, you can:

 - construct specific URLs for server queries
-- define context elements in your TEI, the attribute to autocomplete on, and an optional dependancy (i.e. another attribute value to send to the server in order to generate suggestions)
+- define context elements in your TEI, the attribute to autocomplete on, and an optional dependency (i.e. another attribute value to send to the server in order to generate suggestions)
 - use basic or digest HTTP authentication, should you need it
 - accept either XML or JSON-formatted responses from the server
 - optionally transform server responses with XSL or JavaScript to the format required by the plugin